The Greatest Showman: Accolades

+Future

 Possible sequel

 In September 2019, a sequel for the film was already in development, with Jackman confirmed to reprise his role.

 However, the sequel's future is now uncertain after Disney chose to end a distribution deal for Chernin Entertainment's films by 20th Century Fox in early 2020.

 In September 2022, Jackman stated that he was still interested in a sequel being produced if both companies could come to an agreement.

+Stage musical

+In August 2024, the Disney Theatrical Group announced at the D23 fan convention that a stage musical adaptation of the film was in development, making it the company's first stage adaptation of a 20th Century Fox film.
+The production will be directed by Casey Nicholaw from a libretto by Tim Federle adapted from the film's screenplay.
+It is expected to include all the songs from the film, in addition to five new songs written by Pasek and Paul.

+On March 5, 2025, it was confirmed that the show will premiere in the Bristol Hippodrome in Spring 2026.